 - Internal bleeding and organ damage

-- Spinal injuries, causing paralysis
+- Spinal cord injuries causing paralysis

 Entanglement accidents happen when part of an employee’s body is caught in a machine or a piece of equipment.
 Also known as “crush accidents,” entanglements often result in permanent disability.

 Can I Sue My Employer for a Workplace Injury in Florida?

 In most cases, Florida law does not allow workers to sue their employers for injuries they suffer on the job.
 Instead, employees must file a workers’ compensation claim, which allows them to recover losses such as medical expenses, lost income, and reduced earning capacity due to disability.

 However, the state does permit you to file a lawsuit against your employer under certain circumstances.
 For example, you can take legal action against your employer if:

 - They caused your accident deliberately